Basic Policy on Internal Control (for FY2021)

 - In addition to receiving periodic reports from subsidiaries concerning the business operations, business results, and other significant matters that may have significant effect on the business operation or business results of the Company, subsidiaries will request advance approval or report to the Company.

-- In order to ensure efficient and appropriate decision-making and business execution of the businesses, Dentsu Japan Network is responsible for the management and oversight of the Japan business and Dentsu Aegis Network for the international business.
+- In order to ensure efficient and appropriate decision-making and business execution of the businesses, Dentsu Japan Network is responsible for the management and oversight of the Japan business and Dentsu International for the international business.

 - The Company will enforce the establishment and the operation of the system described in the followings on subsidiaries.